eoftedal/writings/published/the_problem_with_jsonp.md

 ## There is a reason why we have CORS
 CORS has a much better security model, and allows restriction based on origins.
 Use that instead.

+## I'm a security tester - what should I look for?

+* Is private data delivered over jsonp?
+Does removing cookies make a difference?
+* Which characters etc. are allowed as `callback` ?
+Only letters and numbers?
+Full set of javascript characters?
+All ascii values?
+Unicode?
+Max length?